 The Eastern Caribbean region is particularly vulnerable to climate change.
 In order to support Eastern Caribbean governments accelerate their energy transition to low-carbon economies, the Caribbean NDC Finance Initiative (NDCFI) has embarked on a bold and exciting new renewable energy initiative.
 The Eastern Caribbean Solar Challenge: “Race to the Sun” aims to engage governments, the private sector, development partners and households in a united effort to increase the diffusion of solar electricity and heating across the region by the end of 2023.

-The event will be organised over a day with three overarching themes:
+The event covered three overarching themes:

 - Theme 1: The Eastern Caribbean Solar Challenge: presentation of the initiative and ways to get involved.